MicrosoftDocs/Hololens/hololens/hololens2-charging.md

 - Begin charging HoloLens 2 when the internal battery is at 80% charge or higher.
 When the internal battery has at least 80% charge, it will trickle charge and generate much less heat.
 - It's OK to connect HoloLens 2 to an external power source even when the internal battery is fully charged.
 - When an external battery is depleted, HoloLens will continue operating on its internal battery.
-- After following the steps above, if heat is still an issue consider using a charger or battery pack that limits charging to 1.5A.
-Operating time may be reduced (since the internal battery will slowly deplete), but less heat will also be generated in the process.
+- If heat is still an issue after following steps above, consider using a charger or battery pack that limits charging to 1.5A.
+Note that this option won't provide as much operating time since the internal battery will still slowly deplete.

 ## Troubleshooting